 For both, women and men being successful in life means hard work and taking on risks in the hope of achieving the results wanted.
 However, in many economies just finding a job or starting a business can be specially challenging for women, and our chances of success are slightly controlled by social and legal views.

-Nevertheless, despite the total of women in the workforce is not too different from men in the UK with 14,864,000 and 16,947,000 employees respectably; the ‘UK Labour Market Report: October 2016’ showed that 42% of these women are working as a part-time and just 13% of men are working as part-time employees.
+Nevertheless, despite the estimated employment rate of women is not too different from men in the UK with 72.7% and 80.5% respectably; the ‘UK Labour Market Report: April 2020’ showed that only 60% of these women are working as full-time employees.
 It means that women are less financially stable and with fewer opportunities to show their skills.

 As a woman, mum and environmental professional myself I like to believe that we can be successful at everything (women and men) but as Nelson Mandela said: Education is the most powerful weapon which you can use to change the world.
 Therefore, I am optimistic about learning from our past mistakes and to encouraging future generations to keep searching for answers in the present and keep pushing forward in order to reach an education system based on critical thinking for everyone.
-However, as the English proverb says “the longest way home is the shortest way home.”
 So, let’s keep improving our path towards a social equality!

-Sources: I wrote this article for Allen & York UK.
-First published at
+Sources: Updated from an article that I wrote for Allen & York UK.

 First published at